If you were born on or after 1 September, 1997, you must remain in some form of education or training until your 18th birthday.

-- Learn whilst you work, in programmes such as apprenticeships.
+- learn whilst you work, in programmes such as apprenticeships and training.

-Please see the ‘Options when you’re 16’ and ‘Steps to Success Newsletter’ sections for more information, advice and resources on your options and choices in addition to a monthly newsletter with education, employment with training, volunteering opportunities and events starting the same or following month which you can apply to.
+See the "Options when you're 16" and "Steps to Success Opportunities Bulletin" sections, for more information, advice and resources on your options and choices.
+In addition to a monthly newsletter with education, employment with training, volunteering opportunities and events.

 What the council needs to do

-We have a legal responsibility to ensure people in Croydon between 16 – 19 years old are in education, training or employment.
+We have a legal responsibility to ensure people in Croydon between 16 to 19 years old are in education, training or employment.
 We must report this information to the Department for Education.

-This means that we may contact you or your parent / carer to find out if the information we have about you is accurate.
+This means that we may contact you or your parent or carer to find out if the information we have about you is accurate.

 How you can help

-You can help by telling us what you are doing at the moment – use the contact details below.
+You can help by telling us what you are doing at the moment, our contact details are below.